Disgruntled Princess, by artist Kate Hindley.

 “I’m sorry you got that note,” says Graham.

-After the children finish sharing their thoughts and feelings, I say, “When I’m uncomfortable I know that there is a hidden lesson.
-I wonder what I can learn.
-So, let’s talk about what happened.”
+After the children finish sharing their thoughts and feelings, I tell them that when I feel uncomfortable, I know there is a hidden lesson.
+I say that I begin to wonder what I can learn and invite them to talk about what happened.

 “Is there anything good about this note?”
 I ask.
-The children are quiet and I wait.
+The children are quiet, and I wait quietly until someone raises their hand.

 “It’s good to write notes,” says Tomas.